 Let's introduce...
 René Dautzenberg

 René Dautzenberg works at Centix as a consultant.
-He originally comes from industry giant STORK, where he was, among other things, the lead in the implementation of Centix Asset Management.
-So he has known Centix for some time and knows very well how it is used in practice.
-That practical knowledge comes in handy for Centix customers.
-“The strength of Centix is that it employs people who really know their stuff.
-They know how things work on the shop floor.”
+He previously worked at industrial giant STORK, where he was, among other things, responsible for leading the implementation of Centix Asset Management.
+As a result, he has been familiar with Centix for quite some time and understands very well how it is used in practice.
+This practical knowledge is highly valuable for Centix customers.
+“The strength of Centix is that it employs people who really know their craft.
+They understand how things work on the shop floor.”

-When he started at Centix two years ago, a world opened up for him.
-“Producing software is also a production process: from the whole preparation phase to testing and implementation.
-This process is comprehensive.
-Every detail, every zero, dot and comma matters.
-It is quite impressive how that works within Centix.
-How such an extensive process can be so stable.
-I am proud of my colleagues who really work at a high level and know what they are doing.”
+When he joined Centix two years ago, a whole new world opened up for him.
+“Developing software is also a production process: from the initial preparation phase to testing and implementation.
+The process is very comprehensive.
+Every detail matters – every zero, full stop and comma.
+It’s quite impressive how this works within Centix and how such an extensive process can remain so stable.
+I’m proud of my colleagues, who work at a very high level and truly know what they are doing.”

-“Sometimes I have conversations scheduled with clients.
-Sometimes there’s something going on at a client that needs my immediate attention.
-There are also regularly complex challenges to face and issues to work out.
-A big part of my working time exists of working out new functionality that we still want to add.
-During breaks, we often have walks.
-Occasionally I visit clients.
-That’s always a lot of fun.
-Then you know what you’re doing it for, what the software is used for.
-I especially enjoy looking into the kitchen of new clients that choose to work with us.
-It is also interesting to see what a customer’s business process looks like.
-How it runs and what we can respond to.”
+“Sometimes I have meetings scheduled with clients.
+At other times, something may come up at a client’s site that needs my immediate attention.
+I also regularly deal with complex challenges and issues that need to be resolved.
+A large part of my time is spent working on new functionality that we want to add to the software.
+During breaks, we often go for a walk.
+Occasionally, I visit clients, which is always enjoyable.
+It reminds you why you do the work and how the software is used in practice.
+I particularly enjoy getting a behind-the-scenes look at new clients who choose to work with us.
+It’s also interesting to see how a customer’s business processes work, how they run and how we can support them.”

-What are your highlights in working at Centix?
+What are the highlights of working at Centix?

-“I like the train I got on.
-The one of international rollout and focus on the industry.
-In addition, I got to deal with making the onboarding process more efficient.
-I also like the fact that in my role – with my knowledge and experience I can do more for industry clients.
-These are great developments.
-It’s hard to pick out one thing as a highlight.
-Seeing Centix literally grow here in Urmond (Centix second home base) is also a nice development.
-From one person (myself) we went to three now.
+“I really like the journey I joined – the international rollout and the strong focus on the industry.
+I’ve also been involved in making the onboarding process more efficient.
+In my role, with my knowledge and experience, I’m able to do more for our industrial clients, which is something I really enjoy.
+These are great developments, and it’s difficult to single out just one highlight.
+Seeing Centix literally grow here in Urmond, Centix’s second home base, has also been a great development.
+We started with just one person – myself – and now there are three of us.
 I consider it a privilege to be able to help shape Centix.
-Before I joined, Centix was still a Montfoort party.
-Now they have Limburg,” he says with a wink.
-“Speaking of highlights, the team outings are always a success too!”
+Before I joined, Centix was still very much a Montfoort-based company.
+Now they also have Limburg,” he says with a wink.
+“And speaking of highlights, the team outings are always a success too!”

-"Speaking of highlights, the team outings are always a success too!"
+“And speaking of highlights, the team outings are always a great success too!”

 What is your background / education?

-“I studied Applied Physics at the Hogeschool in Heerlen.
-I was an intern at STORK at the time.
-I stayed there for about 18 years and had various roles including project leader and operations manager.
-After that I was mainly involved in national innovation projects, sometimes with an international touch.
-During that time I came into contact with Centix.
-Initially for Asset Management and later for a workshop solution that monitors the overhaul process.
-The move to Centix was ultimately a logical next step for me.”
+“I studied Applied Physics at the University of Applied Sciences in Heerlen.
+At the time, I was an intern at STORK.
+I ended up staying there for about 18 years and held various roles, including project leader and operations manager.
+After that, I was mainly involved in national innovation projects, sometimes with an international dimension.
+During that time, I came into contact with Centix – initially for Asset Management and later for a workshop solution that monitors the overhaul process.
+Moving to Centix eventually felt like a logical next step for me.”

 Where do you come from?

 “I live in South Limburg.
-I was born and raised in this area.
-For eleven years I lived in Germany just across the border, now I have been living in Voerendaal for eight years with great pleasure.
-It is especially nice that it is not so flat here: just beautiful, varied landscape with many hills.
-In addition, it is centrally located: you can still get to Germany and Belgium pretty quickly.”
+I was born and raised in this region.
+For eleven years I lived in Germany, just across the border, and for the past eight years I’ve been living in Voerendaal, which I really enjoy.
+What I especially like is that the landscape here isn’t so flat – it’s beautiful and varied, with many hills.
+It’s also very centrally located: you can reach both Germany and Belgium quite quickly.”

 What do you like to do when you're not at work?